What is the definition of ‘at-risk’?

 2. You do not need to provide references in support of your application.

 3. We ask that you share on what basis you have a right to reside in the UK.
-This information is used at point of membership offer to assess your eligibility for membership, and will be stored and used in line with our privacy policy.
+Should your application be successful, we will contact your upon membership offer to provide supporting evidence to corroborate your eligibility.
+This information is used at point of membership offer to assess your eligibility for membership.
+This information will be handled and used in line with our privacy policy.

 Applications to the ARSaP scheme are made through the same portal as our general applications.
 Further guidance on applying for membership through the UK Young Academy ARSaP scheme can be found below in the ARSaP applicant pack, including guidance on using the application portal.